 End Sub

-Now we have successfully removed the conditional formatting while keeping the formatting as it was.
-Now if we change the value of a cell of the Quantity column to greater than 50, it doesn’t change its format.
+The conditional formatting is removed while keeping the formatting as it was.
+Now if we change the value of a cell in the Quantity column to greater than 50, its format won’t change.

 Notes

-- In the VBA code, we used the DisplayFormat property of Excel to keep the cell format as it is.
-And finally, we applied the FormatConditons object to delete the conditional formatting.
+- In the VBA code, we used the DisplayFormat property to keep the cell format as it is.
+We also applied the FormatConditons object to delete the conditional formatting.

-- To view the code, click the right button on the sheet name and select the View Code
+- To view the code, click the right button on the sheet name and select View Code.

 Related Articles

-- How to Apply Conditional Formatting to Multiple Rows (5 Ways)
+- How to Apply Conditional Formatting on Multiple Columns in Excel

-- How to Do Conditional Formatting with Multiple Criteria (11 Ways)
+- How to Remove Conditional Formatting in Excel

-- Conditional Formatting on Text that Contains Multiple Words in Excel
+- How to Do Conditional Formatting in Excel

 Thanks, was trying to find this and it took way longer to find than it should have.
 Turns out all the Macros I didn’t work with latest version of Excel.